dkhamsing/apns-guide/README.md

     openssl pkcs12 -export -in $APP.pem -out $APP.p12
     ```

-You should replace "Development" with "AdHoc", "Production" or something meaingful depending on what the certificate is going to be used for.

-#### Create the APN certificate ####

-Todo

 #### Create the production/ad-hoc certificate ####

-  * Create an additional key and CSR
+In the above steps you created a development key and CSR for APNs.
+To create an adhoc/production version:

+  * Follow the above steps
-  * Go to "Certificates" and add another one; repeat the steps in this section and select "Apple Push Notification service SSL (Production)" instead of the Sandbox option
+  * When generating the certificate, select "Apple Push Notification service SSL (Production)" instead of the Sandbox option

-By the end of the certificate generation process, you should have two certifiates for development: "iOS App Development" for signing and "Apple Push Notification service SSL (Sandbox)" for APN connections.
-For production, you should have: "App Store and Ad Hoc" for signing, and two other certificates for APN connections: "Apple Push Notification service SSL (Development)" and "Apple Push Notification service SSL (Production)".
+  * You should replace "Development" with "AdHoc" or "Production" depending on what the certificate is going to be used for

 ### Setup production push service for the App Identifier ###

-  * After creating the identifier, you'll need to setup the APNS certificate for push notifications, to do this click on the production/ad-hoc App ID you created and click "Edit"
+  * After creating the identifier, you'll need to setup the APNS certificate for production push notifications, to do this click on the production/ad-hoc App ID you created and click "Edit"
-  * Click "Create Certificate" under "Development SSL Certificate"
+  * Click "Create Certificate" under "Production SSL Certificate"
-  * Repeat the steps in the section above to generate a new private key and CSR
+  * Use the certificate signing request that you generated in the previous section

 ### Devices ###